portainer/portainer/README.md

 ![Container](/container.png)

+###Goals
+* Little to no dependencies - I really want to keep this project a pure html/js app.
+You can drop the docker binary on your server run so I want to be able to drop these html files on your server and go.

 ###Installation
 Open js/app.js and change the DOCKER_ENDPOINT constant to your docker ip and port.
 Then host the site like any other html/js application.